 Why: The ancient herb has been used for anything from sore throats to aiding fertility, but studies haven't been done in every area to see how effective the ancient herb is.
 Small studies, however, have shown that sage works in improving mental performance in thinking and learning in both younger people and older Alzheimer's patients.

-How to eat: Go fresh with this bean salad recipe that uses fresh sage and other herbs, or remedy cut the foggy-headedness with a cup of sage tea.
+How to eat: Go comforting with this recipe for vegan stuffed shells with butternut sage sauce, or remedy the foggy-headedness with a cup of sage tea.

 When to use: The day after an intense exercise session.